a-xpk/ps3-visual-retailkit/README.md

 ## Usage

 1. Copy the overlay XML to your PS3, e.g. `/dev_hdd0/custom_retailkit.xml`
-2. Load it using a CFW plugin such as **webMAN MOD**
+2. Load it using a CFW or HEN plugin such as **webMAN MOD**
-3. The overlay will appear in the **upper-left corner** of your XMB or in supported homebrew
+4. The overlay will appear in the **upper-left corner** of your XMB or in supported homebrew

 ## Purpose